KevinDusange/2420test/README.md

 pbcopy < ~/.ssh/do-key.pub
 ```

-Login to your DigitalOcean account and on the left side of the page click the "Settings" option.
-Once inside settings, click the "Security" tab and then click on the "Add SSH Key" button.
+Login to your DigitalOcean account and on the left side of the page click the **Settings** option.
+Once inside settings, click the **Security** tab and then click on the **Add SSH Key** button.
 Paste the public key you just copied and give it a name.

 ![](assets/Screenshot%202024-09-26%20at%204.48.17%20PM.png)
 ## Step 2